BSc. (Hons) SRD, MBDA | Consultant Dietitian to St Helen's Farm

 Reasons to consider Goats' Milk

-Whilst the fat content of goats' milk is similar to cows' milk (3.6% for whole, 1.6% for semi-skimmed and just 0.1% for skimmed), the fat globules are naturally much smaller in size and this may make it easier to digest2.
+Whilst the fat content of goats' milk is similar to cows' milk (3.6% for whole, 1.6% for semi-skimmed and just 0.1% for skimmed), the fat globules are naturally much smaller in size2.
 The protein composition of goats’ milk also allows it to form a softer curd during digestion, which may assist with your digestive health and comfort.

 3. Lower in Lactose

 Goats’ milk is not recommended for anyone who has been diagnosed with lactose intolerance.
-However, goats' milk typically contains slightly less lactose (the natural sugar found in milk and other dairy foods) than cows' milk, 8 and the amount of lactose people can tolerate varies.
-9,10 This, together with goats' milks’ easier digestibility, may help to explain why some people with lactose intolerance are able to enjoy goats' milk without any repercussions.
+However, goats' milk typically contains slightly less lactose (the natural sugar found in milk and other dairy foods) than cows' milk,8 and the amount of lactose people can tolerate varies.9,10 This may help to explain why some people who experience sensitivity to lactose are able to enjoy goats' milk without any repercussions.
 However, do consult your GP or a health professional before making any changes to your diet.

 " Goats' milk is highly nutritious, contains essential vitamins and minerals (and higher amounts of potassium, iron and vitamin A than cows’ milk 8) and is an ideal food for the whole family to enjoy.
 Mild and smooth tasting it is drunk by more people around the world than cows' milk and is already a key healthy fridge essential for thousands of people in the UK.
 So why not join them and Give Goats’ milk a Go? "